mehtabsandhu/sw-challenge-spring-2025/README.md

 Afterwards, you will be prompted to enter a start datetime and an end datetime in the format YYYY-MM-DD.
 These hyphens are necessary to include in the input.
 Once again, should your input be invalid, you will be prompted to re-enter a valid time interval.

+# Assumptions:

-It is assumed that when entering the start and end datetime, you are entering datetimes that fall within the range covered by the scrapped data.
+It is assumed that when entering the start and end datetime, you are entering datetimes that fall within the range 2024-09-16 to 2024-09-20.
+It's assumed that the times you will enter are between 09:30 and 21:00.
 It is also assumed that the start datetime entered is chronologically before the end datetime entered.

+# Limitations:

+This current model does not account for times when the market is closed (e.g. after 21:00 and before 09:30).